gfxdisp/ColorVideoVDP/README.md

 ## Matlab interface

 There is no native implementation of ColorVideoVDP in Matlab, but you can use a wrapper that can be found in the [matlab](matlab/) directory.

+# How to report bugs/issues?

+Please use "Issues" tab in GitHub.

+When reporting a problem, run `cvvdp` with `--verbose` argument and paste the entire output of the terminal, including the command line used to run `cvvdp`.
+If possible, include images/video on which the problem can be reproduced.

 # Release notes